Alfonso Rivas Preview, Player Props: Pirates vs. Brewers

 Alfonso Rivas At The Plate

-- Rivas has reached base via a hit in 12 games this season (of 28 played), and had multiple hits in three of those games.
+- He has hit a home run in two of 29 games played this year, and in 2.2% of his plate appearances.

-- In 28 games played this season, he has homered in two of them.

-- In six games this year, Rivas has picked up an RBI, with more than one RBI once.
+- In six games this season, Rivas has picked up an RBI, with more than one RBI once.

-- He has scored in six of 28 games so far this year.
+- He has scored a run in six of 29 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.